 TCHS Pickering Student Receives Daughters of the American Revolution Good Citizen's Award

-Phoenixville, PA – A student from the Technical College High School (TCHS) Pickering Campus demonstrated that good citizenship always pays dividends.
-Michaelia Kelley, a full-time TCHS Pickering student, received the Daughters of the American Revolution (DAR) Good Citizen’s Award and was recognized on December 11, 2019, at the Good Citizen's Award Ceremony.
+Phoenixville, PA – Gianna Sangiacomo, a senior from the Technical College High School (TCHS) Pickering Campus, has been recognized for embodying good citizenship.
+Gianna Sangiacomo, a student in the carpentry program, was given the Daughters of the American Revolution (DAR) Good Citizen’s Award at the Good Citizen’s Award ceremony in December.

-The DAR Good Citizen’s Award is a competition in which regional schools can nominate a student whom they believe exemplifies the traits of a good citizen.
-Nominated students then provide information about their high school activities, volunteer participation and a description of how they have exhibited the DAR qualities of dependability, service, leadership and patriotism.
+The DAR Good Citizen’s Award celebrates a student nominated by their school who exemplifies the traits of a good citizen.
+Nominated students provide information about their high school activities, volunteer participation and a description of how they have exhibited the qualities of dependability, service, leadership and patriotism.

-In addition, the nominated students must write a 500 word essay, in two hours or less, with no reference materials.
-This year’s essay topic was focused on how the youth of America might be energized to become more effective citizens.
-After the essay is completed, three judges read the essays and evaluate the students’ overall grades, activities and recommendations of each student.
-A winner is then chosen from each of the competing schools to receive the award.
+The nominated students have two hours to write an essay with no reference materials.
+After the essay is completed, three judges read the essays and evaluate the nominees’ overall grades, activities and recommendations.
+A winner is then chosen from each of the competing schools.